Dan-Kot/borrproject.github.io/docs/computer-science/index.md

 When no course meets the above criteria, the coursework is supplemented with a book.
 When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses) or [extras/readings](extras/readings).
+Some may be mentioned as supplemental to the recommended course.

 **Organization**.
 The curriculum is designed as follows:

-- *Intro CS*: for students to try out CS and see if it's right for them
+- *[Intro CS](#intro-cs)*: for students to try out CS and see if it's right for them
-- *Core CS*: corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take
+- *[Core CS](#core-cs)*: corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take
-- *Advanced CS*: corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests
-- *Final Project*: a project for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide
+- *[Advanced CS](#advanced-cs)*: corresponds roughly to the final year of a computer science curriculum, taking [electives](advanced-cs/electives/index.md) according to the student's interests and a [final project](advanced-cs/final-project/index.md) for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
 Learners can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1Pp4z-ulYDT9Px88oTQP5FJiZWyk8LcF7cBvc6SVXu6o/copy) to estimate their end date.
 Make a copy and input your start date and expected hours per week in the `Timeline` sheet.
 As you work through courses you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.